 Duck into a phone booth (if you can find one!) and don your cape because Monday, June 12, 2017 has been designated as Superman Day!
 It just so happens that this is concurrent with the time that the new Wonder Woman movie will be in movie theaters around the world, so superheroes are going to be on everyone’s mind.

 It’s well known that Superman stands for truth, justice, and the American way, but his time working for the Daily Planet has probably also taught him to have a healthy respect for IT safety and security.
-In honor of Superman, we at Infiniwiz in Rolling Meadows want you to be prepared for the unknown in the IT world.
+In honor of Superman, we at Infiniwiz in Palatine want you to be prepared for the unknown in the IT world.
 Don’t wait around for a superhero to save you; instead, learn how you can create processes that will safeguard your data and tech in order to defend against mistakes and emergencies.